The 2014-2015 MBA Ally Challenge has kicked off!

-The Friendfactor MBA Ally Challenge is a friendly competition among business schools to build the largest and most impactful ally initiatives they can over the course of the school year.
+The Friendfactor MBA Ally Challenge is an annual friendly competition among business schools to build the most LGBT-inclusive campuses they can over the course of the school year.
 Participating schools are evaluated on three criteria:

-Final standings are calculated by an equal weighting of school ranks based on each of the 3 evaluation criteria (33% for membership, 33% for reported activities, and 33% for inclusion scores).
+Standings are calculated by an equal weighting of school ranks based on each of the 3 evaluation criteria (33% for membership, 33% for activities, and 33% for inclusiveness).

-In addition to its rank, each school may achieve Gold, Silver, or Bronze status by achieving the following levels:
+In addition to its rank, each school may achieve Gold, Silver, or Bronze status by achieving the following membership and activity milestones:

 |Bronze Program||Silver Program||Gold Program|

-In its 2nd year the MBA Ally Challenge doubled, with 12 of the top 20 US MBA programs participating.
-They activated over 4,300 students and executed 106 ally-related activities across their campuses, improving the inclusiveness of campus culture such that nearly 50% more LGBT students felt comfortable being out to everyone on campus by the end of the school year - an increase from 42% to 62%.
+The 2014-2015 school year is the 3rd annual MBA Ally Challenge, which launched in Fall 2012 and has nearly doubled year-over-year.
+Last year's 12 participating schools activated over 4,300 students and executed 106 ally-related activities across their campuses, improving the inclusiveness of campus culture such that nearly 50% more LGBT students felt comfortable being out to everyone on campus by the end of the school year.
 The Challenge has been featured in Businessweek, The Huffington Post, Clear Admit, and the MIT Sloan and Kellogg websites, among others.